juseg/alps/articles/erosion/response-referee2.md

 >   rates presumably show where ice is frozen to the bed: their altitudinal
 >   distribution might be worth discussion in the text.
 Above 3000 m means are
 >   positive, which seems strange.

+TODO: tricky, I need to have a better look.

 ## Technical corrections: